John de Karlell

 John de Karlell (died 1393) was an English-born cleric, civil servant and judge in fourteenth-century Ireland.
 He served as second Baron of the Court of Exchequer, and as Chancellor of the Irish Exchequer.
-He became Chancellor of St Patrick's Cathedral, Dublin, after a struggle for the office with his fellow judge Walter de Brugge.
+He became Chancellor of St Patrick's Cathedral, Dublin, after a struggle for the office with his colleague Walter de Brugge.

 Origins

-He took his family name from his birthplace, Carlisle, Cumberland; he was the brother of William de Karlell, whose career paralleled his own.
-Disparaging remarks made by political opponents about William's "low station in life" are evidence that the brothers came from a relatively humble background, a subject on which they are known to have been sensitive, even to the point of bringing legal proceedings against those who disparaged them.
+He took his family name from his birthplace, Carlisle, Cumberland, and was sometimes called simply John Karlell; he was the brother of William de Karlell, whose career paralleled his own.
+Insulting remarks made by political opponents about William's "low station in life" are evidence that the brothers came from a relatively humble background, a subject on which they are known to have been sensitive, even to the point of bringing legal proceedings against those who disparaged them.
 William arrived in Ireland in the entourage of the King's second son Lionel of Antwerp, the Lord Lieutenant of Ireland, in 1361; John may have come to Ireland at the same time, though little is heard of him until after 1370.
+In 1368 he became parish priest of Welbury in Yorkshire.